McGarvs/cs124/docs/design.md

 ![](./screenshots/lab3-green-buttons.png) | ![](./screenshots/lab3-finaldesign.png)

 ## User Testing
-Our user testing was positive overall, with both of the testers liking the additions from the previous versions.
+Our user testing was positive overall, with both of the testers liking the additions made since the previous version.
 One positive change they remarked upon was that they liked our new stylistic choices such as the change to a blue header.
-One problem that the user testing caught was that our delete all completed was broken, and that was eventually fixed.
-Additionally, one tester remarked that the font sizes we chose were a bit on the small side, so we increased them a bit more.
+One problem that the user testing caught was that our "delete all completed" button was broken, but we were able to fix it not long after.
+Additionally, one tester remarked that the font sizes we chose were a bit on the small side for a phone, so we increased them to be a bit more to be readable.

 ## Final Design
 Our final design from this lab looks like this: